Germany to overhaul elite army force tied to right-wing extremism | DW | 30.06.2020

 In May, an elite soldier assigned to the Bundeswehr's Special Forces Command (KSK) was being investigated for breaching Germany's weapons control law, according to the dpa news agency.

-Weapons and explosives were found on the soldier's private property in the eastern German state of Saxony, dpa reported, providing few initial details about the investigation.
+Weapons and explosives were found on the soldier's private property in the eastern German state of Saxony, according to dpa.

-Kramp-Karrenbauer said the latest findings about the KSK, which also included the disappearance of 48,000 rounds of ammunition and 62 kilograms of explosives, as "disturbing" and "alarming."
+Kramp-Karrenbauer said the latest findings about the KSK, which also included the disappearance of 48,000 rounds of ammunition and 62 kilograms of explosives, was "disturbing" and "alarming."

 jcg/rs (AFP, AP, dpa, Reuters)